Written by Toby

 September: Great for wild flowers in the Western Cape

 Wild wonders aren’t all about wild animals.
 Come spring, South Africa’s semi-desert Namaqualand region is transformed into a riot of color, briefly carpeted in a vibrant sea of flowering fynbos and daisy species.
 Depending on the timing of the winter rainfall, the flowering usually occurs between early August and mid-September.

 'Namaqualand is the most impressive region for the spring flowers,' says Toby, 'but you don’t have to travel to such remote areas to see them.
 My first choice is West Coast National Park near Paternoster, only a couple of hours’ drive from Cape Town.
 In particular, head to Postberg for the Postberg Flower Trail — a wonderful walk open for only a couple of months every year (August and September) during the flower season.'

-October: Great for southern right wales in Hermanus
+October: Great for southern right whales in Hermanus

 Every year, hundreds of southern right whales migrate along South Africa’s south coast.
 And every year, the small town of Hermanus celebrates their passage.
 The whales can usually be seen June to November, but numbers peak in September to October, which is when the annual Hermanus Whale Festival is held — a celebration of cetacean-spotting, food, music and eco-activities.